VA Portland Health Care System

 Bldg 100 Rm 2C101

 You will be asked to complete the VAPORHCS lab’s New Research Study Questionnaire.
-Please complete it, return it electronically and/or meet with Patty to discuss your study’s needs.
+Please complete it, return it electronically and/or meet with Carol to discuss your study’s needs.

 - The VAPORHCS Lab Research Coordinator, in conjunction with Research Service, will determine the cost of any phlebotomy, specimen handling, etc. that is to be completed for your study.

 - ALL RESEARCH DRAWS MUST BE ORDERED VIA VISTA OR CPRS.
 Please discuss this with the Lab Research Coordinator, as the lab must also be able to determine which study should pay for research-related draws.